Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Results

-The total AGN energy efficiency from \textsc{Trinity} is $\log_{10}\epsilon_\mathrm{tot}= -1.161^{+0.006}_{-0.231} + 0.025^{+0.040}_{-0.318} (a - 1)$.
-In other words, the best-fitting model is consistent with a redshift-independent $\sim 7\%$ mass-to-energy conversion efficiency; however, a factor-of-2 increase towards higher redshifts is allowed in the model posterior distribution.
+The total AGN energy efficiency from \textsc{Trinity} is $\log_{10}\epsilon_\mathrm{tot}= -1.318^{+0.115}_{-0.009}$.
+In other words, the best-fitting model is consistent with a redshift-independent $\sim 5\%$ mass-to-energy conversion efficiency.
+However, the exact value of $\epsilon_\mathrm{tot}$ is affected by various input assumptions, such as AGN bolometric corrections, Compton-thin/Compton-thick obscured fractions, and/or the assumed local \bhbm{} scaling relation (if ever assumed).
+These assumptions alter the amount of radiation to be produced by SMBH accretion, which systematically changes the best-fitting $\epsilon_\mathrm{tot}$.
+In Appendices \ref{aa:kbol}, \ref{aa:ctk_corr}, \ref{aa:f_obs}, and \ref{a:alt_galaxy_smbh}, we carry out experiments with different bolometric corrections, Compton-thick/Compton-thin obscuration fractions, fixed local \bhbm{} scaling relations and compare with the fiducial \textsc{Trinity} model.
+When varying these input assumptions, the best-fitting AGN energy efficiency can change from $\sim 0.035-0.07$, i.e., a factor of 2 (or 0.3 dex).
 In this work, we opt not to allow a systematic offset in the normalization of the \bhbm{} relation, $\beta_\mathrm{BH}$, due to its complete degeneracy with the AGN energy efficiency.
 Thus, the best-fitting value of the energy efficiency \eff{} should be viewed as \emph{a combination of} the intrinsic average efficiency and any potential systematic offset in $\beta_\mathrm{BH}$.
+We emphasize that this energy efficiency quantifies how effectively gravitational energy is converted into \emph{radiation and kinetic energy}.
+Thus, there is no unique link between our efficiency and the average SMBH spin value.